pybricks/pybricks-api/doc/main/robotics.rst

     The :meth:`.settings` method is used to adjust commonly used settings like the default speed and acceleration for straight maneuvers and turns.
-    Use the following attributes to adjust more advanced control setttings.
+    Use the following attributes to adjust more advanced control settings.

     You can only change the settings while the robot is stopped.
 This is either before you begin driving or after you call :meth:`.stop`.